Adam Lyth

-Adam Lyth (born 25 September 1987) is an English Test cricketer, who has played for Yorkshire County Cricket Club since 2007.
+Adam Lyth (born 25 September 1987) is a former English Test cricketer, who has played for Yorkshire County Cricket Club since 2007.
 He is a left-handed opening batsman.

 Career

 Domestic career

 Born 25 September 1987, Whitby, North Yorkshire, Lyth made his first-team debut for Yorkshire in a Pro40 match in 2006, and his first-class debut in May 2007, against Loughborough UCCE.
-He was with the England Under-16 squad to South Africa, and the England U-19 squad to Malaysia and India, and home against Pakistan.
+He played for the England under-19 team in five Youth 'Tests' and 13 Youth 'ODIs' between 2006 and 2007.

 In the 2008 season, Lyth scored 645 runs in the County Championship, won the Yorkshire County Cricket Club Young Player of the Year award, and signed a three-year contract with Yorkshire at the end of the season.

 On 24 August 2010, Lyth was awarded his county cap on his home ground at North Marine Road Ground, Scarborough, before the start of Yorkshire's County Championship match against Hampshire.

 At the County Championship match against Leicestershire at Grace Road in July 2012, Lyth created a county record, by becoming the first Yorkshire batsman to score over 200 runs, whilst carrying his bat through an entire innings.
 He also totalled a first-class career best of 248 not out.
 In 2014 Lyth enjoyed his finest year, scoring 1489 Championship runs, including six centuries, at an average of 67.68.

 On 17 August 2017, Lyth scored the highest ever individual score in the T20 Blast.
 He scored 161 from 73 deliveries, which consisted of 20 fours and 7 sixes, against Northamptonshire.
 He built an opening partnership of 127 runs with Tom Kohler-Cadmore.
 Yorkshire won by 124 runs.

 Lyth has also become an increasingly useful bowler in the T20 format and took a career best 5 for 31 against Nottinghamshire Outlaws in the 2019 T20 Blast and in the process recorded the best ever T20 bowling figures at Trent Bridge.

 In the 2020 PSL Playoffs, Adam Lyth was named replacement for the West Indian player Fabian Allen.
 He was signed by Northern Superchargers for The Hundred 2021 tournament.
 In April 2022, he was bought by the Northern Superchargers for the 2022 season of The Hundred.

+Lyth signed a new contract with Yorkshire in February 2025, keeping him at the club until the end of the 2026 season.